Guides

 Example of a custom object with a Job Postings alias Hiring intent record in Salesforce

-Pros for an intent custom object:
+Pros of an intent custom object:

-• Storage flexibility: Allows for the storage of multiple intent types for the same contact or account, enabling clearer segmentation and differentiation of intentions.โ€
+• Storage flexibility: Allows for the storage of multiple intent types for the same contact or account, enabling clearer segmentation and differentiation of intentions

-• Easier analysis: Custom object records simplify data manipulation, making it easier to score accounts/contacts, create personalized icebreakers, build contact/company profiles, generate reports, and build dashboards.โ€
+• Easier analysis: Custom object records simplify data manipulation, making it easier to score accounts/contacts, create personalized icebreakers, build contact/company profiles, generate reports, and build dashboards

-• Impact tracking: Facilitates tracking ROI, usage, engagement, and overall impact more accurately.โ€
+• Impact tracking: Facilitates tracking ROI, usage, engagement, and overall impact more accurately

-• Tailored customization: Enables the creation of different custom objects for varied intent types, such as product events or intent data.โ€
+• Tailored customization: Enables the creation of different custom objects for a variety of intent types, such as product events or intent data

-• Layout and visualization: personalize layouts and visualizations, enhancing daily user experience and facilitating easier interpretation of data.โ€
+• Layout and visualization: personalize layouts and visualizations, enhancing user experience and facilitating easier interpretation of data

 • Automation and workflows: Trigger specific events and workflows based on intent, streamlining processes and activation.

-Cons of Using a Custom Object for Intent:
+Cons of using a custom object for intent:

-• Custom object setup: Requires creating a custom object, which might entail additional effort and expertise.
+• Custom object setup: Requires creating a custom object, which might entail additional effort and expertise

-• Extra cost: Custom object feature into the CRM or database subscription might be an add-on, potentially incurring additional costs.โ€
+• Extra cost: Custom object feature into the CRM or database subscription might be an add-on, potentially incurring additional costs

 • Handling object associations: Needs effective handling of relations/associations between different objects to ensure coherence and usability.

-The first thing we need to keep in mind is that using the same custom object for too many different intent types wonโ€™t deliver the same results.
+The first thing you need to keep in mind is that using the same custom object for too many different intent types won’t deliver the same results.

 The most common architecture is one custom object for product data and another for third-party intent data.

-Revenue stack with custom objects
+Example of a revenue stack with custom objects

 Example of properties for a Product custom object: